 No, I’m not talking about Avtar Singh and M.P Jain.
 I’m talking about Wodehouse and Agatha Christie and J.K Rowling.
-Those kinds of books that you used to read before you decided you want to study law.
+The books that you used to read before you decided you want to study law (or medicine or whatever else).
 While the benefits of reading are a lot, for me, it’s always been a medium to escape reality for a few blissful minutes and submerge myself in a different universe.

 3. Cut your Nails

 I’m guilty of this.
 There will be days when I look at my nails and wonder why I forget to cut them.
-In fact, I don’t wear nail polish for the sole reason that I know I’ll never come around removing the paint.
+In fact, I don’t wear nail polish for the sole reason that I know I’ll never get around to removing the paint.
 It’s not because I'm lazy, and I'm sure that even you aren’t, it’s just that you’d do something more important than cutting your nails.
-Like sleep, for instance.